Ransomware: The role of cyber insurance in protecting businesses

 An introduction to ransomware

-Ransomware can take several forms, but in its most common guise it involves the use of malware that infiltrates a network and encrypts critical files.
+Ransomware can take several forms, but in its most traditional guise it involves the use of malware that infiltrates a network and encrypts critical files.
 This may be business information such as databases or critical files that render a device unusable.
 The hackers then demand payment in order to grant businesses access to their data again.

 Why should firms be focusing on ransomware threats?

-Ransomware has become a hugely popular form of cybercrime for hackers as it’s relatively cheap and fast to deploy and offers the potential for large gains.
+Ransomware has become a hugely popular form of cybercrime for hackers as it’s relatively inexpensive and fast to deploy and offers the potential for large gains.
 Self-contained kits can be easily found on the dark web, meaning even criminals without advanced hacking skills are able to effectively launch such attacks.

 Why are ransomware costs increasing?